pierre32/miniproject1-601-fall2020/README.md

 Muhammad Zafar & Pierre junior Nouma Okala

 ## Git, Docker, automated testing and CI
-How the usage of Git, Docker, automated testing and continuous integration can improve the productivity and competitiveness of a compan
+How the usage of Git, Docker, automated testing and continuous integration can improve the productivity and competitiveness of a company

 ## GitFlow
 * Repository
 * Clone
-* Branc
+* Branch
 * Commit
 * Merge
 * Checkout